M0h3eN/bndfcluster/README.md

-# BDNS Cluster
+# BNDF Cluster
 ## Introduction
-This is a Standalone cluster which includes the big data tools required by **BDNS**.
+This is a Standalone cluster which includes the big data tools required by **BNDF**.
 This cluster is built and configured with [Docker](https://www.docker.com/).
 Extenstion and scale-up to multi-node cluster could be easily done with [Docker Swarm](https://docs.docker.com/engine/swarm/) or other container orchestration tools like [Kubernetes](https://kubernetes.io/).

 ### Versioning Information
 Tools that is configured in this cluster could be summarized in the following table.